yuukarii/dotfiles-collection/README.md

 ### External mouse, keyboard delay a bit before responding

 This issue is due to USB suspend mode.
-Try to re-install system.
+Use `powertop-autotune.sh` to fix this.

 ### Use ibus-bamboo
 Set the combination to change typing method is Ctrl+Space